Decoherence of Schr\"odinger cat states in light of wave/particle duality: Photon emissions as diffusion markers

 We focus on higher-amplitude cat states, such as those generated via conditional qubit-photon logic in circuit QED~\cite{Vlastakis2013, Girvin2019}, to produce a large number of closely-spaced photon triggers.
 We operate the correlator with $r\ll 1$ to approach a pure balanced homodyne detection, yet satisfying $rA^2 \gg 1$.
 The waiting-time distribution~\cite{Carmichael1989, CarmichaelKim2000, Brandes2008} for the first photon trigger, a characteristic particle-type attribute, is approximated by the analytical expression

 in line with a no-``click'' measurement record obtained for a decaying coherent state with initial amplitude $\sqrt{rA^2}$~\citep{Carmichael2013Ch4}.
 The average time waited until the first photon emission is $\tau_{\rm av}= (2\kappa rA^2)^{-1}$.
 The two insets of Fig.~\ref{fig:FIG3} show that the emission times of the first photon and the second, conditioned on the first reset, follow Eq.~\eqref{eq:wapprox}---the latter with the replacement $A\to A e^{-\kappa \tau_{\rm av}}$---when the ``momentum'' of the oscillator is measured.
 We find that the same trend is followed when measuring ``position''; the obtained waiting-time distributions overlap with those shown in the figure.

 The cumulative charge diffusion conditioned on a photon detection and registered at the BHD, however, is very different in these two settings, as we can observe in the main plots of Fig.~\ref{fig:FIG3}.
-Within the average photon emission time, the distribution of $Q_{\theta}$ diffuses at a similar rate when $\theta=0$ and $\theta=\pi/4$, while a pronounced and disproportionate difference is note for $\theta=\pi/2$.
-Considering that waves (quadrature amplitudes) condition the emission of particles (photons), we deduce from Eqs.~\eqref{eq:dximain},~\eqref{eq:Qmain} that the conditioned electromagnetic field amplitude will vary at a slower rate when measuring ``momentum''.
+Within the average photon emission waiting time, the distribution of $Q_{\theta}$ diffuses at a similar rate when $\theta=0$ and $\theta=\pi/4$, while a pronounced and disproportionate difference is noted for $\theta=\pi/2$.
+Considering that waves (quadrature amplitudes) condition the emission of particles (photons), we deduce from Eqs.~\eqref{eq:dximain} and~\eqref{eq:Qmain} that the conditioned electromagnetic field amplitude will vary at a slower rate when measuring ``momentum''.
 For the latter setting, the charge distribution is found to remain virtually unchanged when conditioned on the second photon trigger as well.
+Finally, we remark that $\kappa \tau_{\rm av} \ll (1/2)\ln(2A^2)$, whence no fringes are created in the charge distributions of Fig.~\ref{fig:FIG3}, like those we discussed in Sec.~\ref{sec:chdist}.